Zuora (NYSE:ZUO) Updates Q2 2023 Earnings Guidance

 Zuora (NYSE:ZUO – Get Rating) updated its second quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of -$0.06–$0.05 for the period, compared to the consensus earnings per share estimate of -$0.02.
 The company issued revenue guidance of $96.50 million-$98.50 million, compared to the consensus revenue estimate of $97.97 million.Zuora also updated its FY 2023 guidance to -$0.19–$0.15 EPS.

-A number of equities research analysts recently issued reports on the company.
-Canaccord Genuity Group lowered their price objective on Zuora from $27.00 to $23.00 and set a buy rating on the stock in a research note on Thursday, March 3rd.
-Craig Hallum decreased their price target on Zuora to $22.00 in a research report on Thursday.
-Finally, Zacks Investment Research cut Zuora from a hold rating to a sell rating in a research report on Thursday.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, Zuora has an average rating of Hold and a consensus price target of $22.43.
+A number of research analysts recently weighed in on the company.
+Canaccord Genuity Group decreased their target price on Zuora from $27.00 to $23.00 and set a buy rating on the stock in a report on Thursday, March 3rd.
+Zacks Investment Research lowered Zuora from a hold rating to a sell rating in a report on Thursday, May 26th.
+Finally, Craig Hallum decreased their target price on Zuora to $22.00 in a report on Thursday, May 26th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the stock.
+According to MarketBeat.com, Zuora currently has a consensus rating of Hold and an average price target of $22.43.

-In other Zuora news, CFO Todd Mcelhatton sold 4,700 shares of the company’s stock in a transaction that occurred on Monday, April 11th.
-The stock was sold at an average price of $13.59, for a total value of $63,873.00.
-Following the completion of the sale, the chief financial officer now owns 58,363 shares of the company’s stock, valued at $793,153.17.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Sri Srinivasan sold 4,366 shares of the company’s stock in a transaction that occurred on Friday, April 1st.
-The stock was sold at an average price of $14.63, for a total value of $63,874.58.
-Following the completion of the sale, the insider now directly owns 22,232 shares of the company’s stock, valued at approximately $325,254.16.
+In other news, CFO Todd Mcelhatton sold 4,700 shares of the stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $13.59, for a total transaction of $63,873.00.
+Following the sale, the chief financial officer now directly owns 58,363 shares of the company’s stock, valued at approximately $793,153.17.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CRO Robert J. Traube sold 11,069 shares of the stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $14.63, for a total value of $161,939.47.
+Following the sale, the executive now directly owns 39,187 shares in the company, valued at $573,305.81.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 57,206 shares of company stock worth $830,044.
-9.08% of the stock is owned by company insiders.
+Over the last three months, insiders have sold 57,206 shares of company stock worth $830,044.
+9.08% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. raised its holdings in Zuora by 1.5% in the first quarter.
-BlackRock Inc. now owns 8,274,224 shares of the company’s stock worth $123,948,000 after purchasing an additional 125,301 shares in the last quarter.
-State Street Corp raised its holdings in Zuora by 3.4% in the first quarter.
-State Street Corp now owns 2,395,998 shares of the company’s stock worth $35,892,000 after purchasing an additional 78,860 shares in the last quarter.
-First Trust Advisors LP raised its holdings in Zuora by 1,567.1% in the first quarter.
-First Trust Advisors LP now owns 2,204,905 shares of the company’s stock worth $33,029,000 after purchasing an additional 2,072,643 shares in the last quarter.
-The Manufacturers Life Insurance Company raised its holdings in Zuora by 81.5% in the first quarter.
-The Manufacturers Life Insurance Company now owns 1,866,739 shares of the company’s stock worth $27,964,000 after purchasing an additional 838,243 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. raised its holdings in Zuora by 12.6% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 910,472 shares of the company’s stock worth $13,639,000 after purchasing an additional 101,743 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in ZUO.
+Neo Ivy Capital Management bought a new stake in shares of Zuora during the 4th quarter worth $84,000.
+Ensign Peak Advisors Inc lifted its position in shares of Zuora by 61.6% during the 1st quarter.
+Ensign Peak Advisors Inc now owns 10,940 shares of the company’s stock worth $164,000 after buying an additional 4,170 shares during the last quarter.
+Janus Henderson Group PLC bought a new stake in shares of Zuora during the 3rd quarter worth $181,000.
+Royal Bank of Canada lifted its position in shares of Zuora by 24.3% during the 3rd quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after buying an additional 2,402 shares during the last quarter.
+Finally, XTX Topco Ltd bought a new stake in shares of Zuora during the 1st quarter worth $242,000.
 Institutional investors and hedge funds own 83.85% of the company’s stock.

 Zuora, Inc, together with its subsidiaries, provides cloud-based software on a subscription basis that enables companies in various industries to launch, manage, and transform into a subscription business.
 The company offers Zuora Central platform that acts as an orchestration engine that allows customers quote-to-revenue operations.